Photography Tips You Should Always Follow When Shooting in Black and White

 Objects farther away will become lighter.
 It is also important to address how colour converts to black-and-white tones.
 Certain colour blends are not conducive to black-and-white photography, such as mixes of red and green, since the grey tones are too similar and merge together.

 Mist, haze and fog create distance without too much detail.
 I love fog; it brings its own collection of moods, but you have to be quick and know exactly where you want to go before the fog/mist dissipates.
 After a rainstorm is an ideal time to shoot urban architecture for the multitudes of reflections off the ground.
 For drama, shoot before the storm.
+(Don’t miss this gallery of extreme weather photography.)

 In one shot, I wanted to capture an ominous feeling about the economy, so I took a ground-up photo of a bank with menacing clouds lingering overhead as a metaphor.
 Cold weather produces a crisp air and stillness, while shadows are stretched to the limit, perfect for peaceful ambience or an abstract shot.

+One of the most important photography tips is to consider composition.
 Ask yourself what your town or city is noted for.
 Is it industrial?
 Is it historic?
 Does your downtown have skyscrapers reaching for the heavens like underwater kelp reaching for the surface?
 Do mountain ranges, shorelines or valleys frame the perimeters of the city?
 If so, seize the opportunity!

 Walking or biking around town is the best way to get to know it.
 Note any sites that catch your interest, including landmarks, parks, bridges, rivers, waterfalls, cobblestone streets and architecture.
 Also note which streets are deserted or busy, and what times and spots are best to photograph at these sites.
 Be patient and willing to explore new perspectives, such as whether your subject would be more interesting in silhouette or in detail, or what it would look like at sunrise or sunset.
 Try photographing landmarks shrouded in fog, or early morning joggers framed by park trees.